Favorite Ideas for Unique Wedding Exits

 Streamers or Ribbon Wands

-Imagine yourself walking through a streamers and ribbons as you head off to your honeymoon.
+Imagine yourself walking through streamers and ribbons as you head off on your honeymoon.
 Streamers can be colorful or sparkling silver and gold.
 You can choose colors that coincide with your overall wedding theme.
 They can be textured as well.
 To make the most of it, your guests should hold the wand over your head as they shout well wishes for a happy future.
-To add a fun spin to it, you could even have a couple guests with streamer or confetti party poppers along the walk.
+To add a fun spin to it, you could even have a couple of guests with streamers or confetti party poppers along the walk.

-A bonus for most is that ribbon wands are simple to create and the effects will be totally magical for all who see it.
+A bonus for most is that ribbon wands are simple to create and the effects will be totally magical for all who see them.